 ECLs are a probability-weighted estimate of credit losses.
-Credit losses are measured as the present value of all expected cash shortfalls (i.e. the difference between the cash flows due to the Group in accordance with the contract and the cash flows that the Group expects to receive).
+Generally, credit losses are measured as the present value of all expected cash shortfalls between the contractual and expected amounts.

 The expected cash shortfalls for trade and other receivables and contract assets are discounted using the effective interest rate determined at initial recognition or an approximation thereof, where the effect of discounting is material.